baylsan20/Saudi_Weather_Analysis/README.md

 ## Interactivity

-Instead of using slicers, I used **Visual Interactions / Cross-filtering**, allowing users to select a value such as **Mecca** directly from a visual and automatically update the other visuals based on the selection
+I used **Visual Interactions / Cross-filtering**, allowing users to select a value such as **Mecca** directly from a visual and automatically update the other visuals based on the selection

 ## Tools